caserec/Datasets-for-Recommender-Systems/README.md

 Before using these data sets, please review their README files or sites for the usage licenses, acknowledgments and other details.

+`Note` : If you have difficulties in downloading any of these datasets please contact me.
+I have backup of all datasets.

 ## Contributors

     Arthur Fortes da Costa {fortes.arthur@gmail.com} (ICMC - USP) [Editor]